ecmwf/metview-docs/docs/confluence/case_study_plotting_hurricane_sandy_on_a_map.rst

 Plotting the Mean Sea Level Pressure field
 ==========================================

-Plot the GRIB file *msl.grib* into this view using a new `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon.
+Plot the GRIB file *msl.grib* into this view using a new :ref:`Contouring <mcont_icon>` icon.
 Plot black isolines with an interval of 5 hPa between them.
 Since this will be plotted on top of another field, it would also be a good idea to increase the thickness of the isolines.
 Activate the legend in the *Contouring* icon and set the legend text for this icon to "MSLP".